 4) Optimize Send Times

 There is no universal answer to the question, ‘when is the best time to send marketing emails?’
 It differs depending on your field and your clientele.
-However, it would help to track things like open rates, open times, click-through rates, and even conversion rates using an email marketing service.
+However, using an email marketing service would help track things like open rates, open times, click-through rates, and even conversion rates.

-Many studies suggest that sending emails around 10 AM on Tuesday through Thursday is optimal.
-However, keep in mind that data from these studies may come from various industries.
+Many studies suggest that emailing around 10 AM on Tuesday through Thursday is optimal.
+However, remember that data from these studies may come from various industries.
 You can get a more specific data set by conducting internal measurements.
 Since your customers are unique to your industry, your numbers are more helpful than 3rd party research.